Infinitely fast critical dynamics: Teleportation through temporal rare regions in monitored quantum circuits

 As additional support, we also examine the bipartite entanglement entropy at late times as a function of the subsystem length $x$ and find a sublinear growth with an exponent $\zeta$, $S(x;L,t\rightarrow\infty)\sim x^{\zeta(\bar{p})}$ (for $x\ll L$) that agrees well with the previous analysis.
 As before, ${\zeta(\bar{p})}$ continuously decreases with increasing $\bar{p}$, see \cref{apdx:Sx}.
-This sublinear growth of the late-time entanglement with $x$ is the space-time rotation of the sublinear-in-time growth of entanglement in the model with quenched randomness \cite{Zabalo2022InfiniteRand}, so is thus as expected.
+This sublinear growth of the late-time entanglement with $x$ is the spacetime rotation of the sublinear-in-time growth of entanglement in the model with quenched randomness \cite{Zabalo2022InfiniteRand}, so is thus as expected.

 The sub-linear growth of the long-time entanglement with $L$ is a natural consequence of temporal rare region effects.
 To illustrate the origin of this phenomenon, we present in \cref{subfig:sawtooth} a typical time trace of the entanglement entropy $S(t)$ for a specific random circuit realization, characterized by a relatively small average measurement rate ($\bar{p}=0.005$).
 With the above choice, for the most part $p(t)$ is extremely small, interleaved by rare time instances that have a high measurement rate.
 The resulting temporal evolution follows a ``sawtooth'' structure.
 Specifically, $p(t)$ times with high measurement rate give rise to an abrupt drop in the entanglement entropy, followed by a recovery period, during which $S$ grows linearly with time, attempting to exhaust its maximum value $L/2$.
 We emphasize that the maximal value of $S$ is $L$-dependent, whereas the rate of occurrence of large $p(t)$ events is $L$-independent.
 The competition between the above two mechanisms is at the core of the nontrivial $L$-dependence of the average long-time entanglement entropy.
 For small $\bar{p}$ values, this behavior and the sublinear growth are captured by an effective heuristic model, presented in \cref{apdx:sawtooth_model}.